-With the shuttles moving through a dense, metallic cage at high speed, the arising problem is that traditional Wi-Fi connections cannot keep up with the speed of the shuttles.
-Consequently, the shuttles are experiencing disconnects or are deliberately slowed to avoid disconnects.
-Those disconnects, or network outages which cause robots to stop, lead to warehouse sections being out of operation, cascade effects of other robots stopping, and necessary manual intervention to recover the fault.
-All this significantly decreases the possible warehouse throughput, which leads to a loss or profit and increasing costs due to manual labor involved.
+With the shuttles moving through a dense, metallic cage at a high speed, the issue at hand is that traditional Wi-Fi connections cannot keep up with them.
+Consequently, the shuttles are experiencing disconnects or are deliberately slowed down to avoid disconnects.

 Key device specifications | |